-- Hill Macaluso Hall Evacuate to the ground floor and/or CSM tunnel system - Walsh Hall-Evacuate to CSM tunnel system.
-Stay away from windows! - Hixson-Lied Commons-If safe to do so, evacuate through the North doors and enter Walsh Hall.
-Once inside of Walsh Hall enter the tunnel system.
+Hill-Macaluso Hall -Evacuate to the ground floor and/or CSM tunnel system

+- Walsh Hall-Evacuate to the ground floor north hallway and/or CSM tunnel system - Hixson-Lied Commons-if safe to do so, evacuate through the North doors and enter Walsh Hall.
+Once inside of Walsh hall enter the tunnel system.
 If it is not safe, remain in the HLC and go into the women's or men's restroom.
-Stay away from windows! - Madonna Hall-Evacuate to CSM tunnel system. - Lied Fitness Center-Evacuate to the lowest level hallway.
-Use both the restrooms and locker rooms as needed. - Mercy Hall- Go to the basement landing and into the basement of Mercy Hall.
-The basement landing is located on the north side of the building.
+Stay away from windows! - Madonna Hall-Evacuate to CSM tunnel system - Lied Fitness Center-Evacuate to the lowest level hallway.
+Use both the restrooms and locker rooms as needed. - Mercy Hall- if safe to do so evacuate through the North doors and enter Walsh Hall.
+Once inside of Walsh hall enter the tunnel system or remain in the ground floor.
+If it is not safe remain in Mercy Hall and evacuate to the basement landing which is located on the north side of the building.
 Stay away from windows! - Lozier Hall-Evacuate to CSM tunnel system or ground floor hallway.
-Stay out of the rooms on the East side of the hallway.
+Stay out of the rooms on the East side of the hallway. - Spellman Child Development Center-evacuate to the kitchen, teachers bathrooms, breast feeding room, and staff LRC Room based on classroom